T1000-Swift-Hail/week-02_LAB_ERROR_HANDLING/README.md

 ## You are developing a shop that sells watches .
 This shop only accepts orders if they are at least 2 items and no more than 5 orders.

-### Using what you learned in Error handling, make sure the orders are 2 items or more and less than 6.
+### Using what you learned in Error handling, make sure the orders are 2 items or more and no more than 5.
 Follow those steps :

 - Create an enum QuantityError that conforms to the Swift Error protocole
 - Create a function placeOrderWatch that takes count: Int as a parameter , and return a String .
 It  throws erorrs